sl5net/Lintalist4Linux/README.md

 - Set a Hotkey in that py-File

 ## Lintalist - Settings:
-QuickSearchHotkey: F1 (needed reflected inside run-lintalistAHK.ahk)
+- QuickSearchHotkey: F1 (needed reflected inside run-lintalistAHK.ahk)<br>
 You find QuickSearchHotkey nearly at the last page inside this long list into the 'Lintalist - Settings'
+- PasteMethod s recommended (you find it in the middle of the long settings list):
+    - 1=Paste snippet and keep it as the current clipboard content (so you can manually paste it again)
+    - 2=Don't paste snippet content but copy it to the clipboard so you can manually paste it.
+- BTW i like the SearchMethod 2=Fuzzy (you find it in the middle)

 ## History: